-The criticality range is set by the most critical rule triggered, which is critical.
+The criticality range is set by the most critical rule triggered, which is medium.
 This sets the score's maximum and minimum range as between 13 and 23.

 Item Value

 Base Score +13

 Recently Linked to Malware +2 7 CVE = +14

 Threat Score (Sum of above values) 27

-Threat Score (Sum of above values) 27
+Note • At this point, we have exceeded the maximum for a critical threat, which is 23, so the score is 23.